Ukraine’s IMF-backed central bank chief quits

 The most strident populist voices in parliament even suggested that Gontareva be locked up for following International Monetary Fund advice and easing artificial state support for the value of the hryvnia national currency.

-The resulting devaluation from 12 hryvnias to the dollar from the day of her appointment in June 2014 to 27 on Monday slashed the value of people’s savings and fed inflation that reached almost 50 percent that year.
+The resulting devaluation from 12 to 27 hryvnias to the dollar from the day of her appointment in June 2014 to Monday slashed the value of people’s savings and fed inflation that reached almost 50 percent that year.

 But it also saved the central bank from running out of money and boosted the war-torn country’s financial standing with Western sovereign lenders such as the IMF and the European Union.